 I soon came to Charing Cross and the end of another walk.
 I like walking along Woodlands Road anyway and it was absolutely no hardship on a beautiful autumnal Sunday, between all the folk just enjoying the sunshine.
 Another walk down and onto the next.

 I’ve been thinking for a little while about how to fill the Sunday post here.
 Last week was a walk along the Restalrig Railway Path in Edinburgh, more often recently it has been Loose Ends and connected trips around Scotland.
 This week’s offering will be about a place that has been on my to-see list for a little while and just so happens to be in Glasgow.
 I was out last Sunday afternoon and managed to get quite a lot of wandering done.
-Some of the results of this you will see in the coming weeks in Streets of Glasgow posts and also a special thing for my football blog Easter Road West.
+Some of the results of this you will see in the coming weeks in Streets of Glasgow posts.

 Last Sunday was gorgeous, a proper lovely autumnal day.
 I had a lie in and decided well after lunchtime to go out for the afternoon about the town.
 I walked along for a bus and a short while later got off on Sauchiehall Street, not far from Charing Cross at this side of the motorway.
 I was bound for Park Circus where I was pretty sure there was a monument and a viewpoint.
 The walk up a gentle slope and then steps was rewarded by a lovely Hindu cultural centre and then further up with a view across the south of the city, including the Armadillo, Hydro, Finnieston Crane and the Moss Heights, not far from where I live.
 Even this was good enough for me though as I rounded the corner I came into Kelvingrove Park and up to the memorial.
 The view was incredible, Glasgow University dominating the landscape, the neat houses of the West End to my right, Kelvingrove, Yorkhill and southern Glasgow to my left.
 I wasn’t alone – after all, it was a beautiful day with folk on the benches all around, others taking photos, some just talking and enjoying the day.
 I couldn’t believe I hadn’t been there before and I had picked just the right day with the autumn colours burning and thrilling in the sunshine.
 The view might just be clearer and sharper as the winter came, I thought, as I smiled and walked on bound for another adventure and another place ticked off my list as I went.